-Over the years the Xbox team has tried to improve the way in which players can share the clips and screenshots taken from their consoles.
-It is now easier to do so with the integration of social networks like Twitter, but there are still flaws in the application, and now Xbox DVR has launched to solve.
+Over the years, the Xbox team has tried to improve the way in which players can share the clips and screenshots taken from their consoles.
+It is now easier to do so with the integration of social networks like Twitter, but there are still flaws in the application, and now Xbox DVR has been launched to solve them.

 However, others use the Xbox DVR, a platform that allows you to download your captures from the internet easily.
 Any player who has tried to save their catch through the official Xbox site knows why the tool is one of the best gifts on the green side of the Force.

 And speaking of good news in the green nation, we now know that the Xbox DVR is no longer exclusive to the web since, in early 2019, the app landed on the homes of Android and iOS.